cobwebos/docs/articles/private-link/create-private-endpoint-storage-portal.md

 ---
-title: 使用 Azure 专用终结点将专用连接到存储帐户
+title: Connect privately to a storage account using Azure Private Endpoint
-description: 了解如何使用专用终结点将专用连接到 Azure 中的存储帐户。
+description: Learn how to connect privately to a storage account in Azure using a Private Endpoint.
 services: private-link
-author: KumudD
+author: asudbring
 ms.service: private-link
 ms.topic: article
 ms.date: 09/16/2019
-ms.author: kumud
+ms.author: allensu
-ms.openlocfilehash: 8a72f70fbc1ab6052587beb1d949dd73b1ad3559
+ms.openlocfilehash: cfe0caaf199821358f8a66ac65ae75c38336c725
-ms.sourcegitcommit: 0576bcb894031eb9e7ddb919e241e2e3c42f291d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "72376151"
+ms.locfileid: "74228095"
 ---
-# <a name="connect-privately-to-a-storage-account-using-azure-private-endpoint"></a>使用 Azure 专用终结点将专用连接到存储帐户
+# <a name="connect-privately-to-a-storage-account-using-azure-private-endpoint"></a>Connect privately to a storage account using Azure Private Endpoint
-Azure 专用终结点是 Azure 中专用链接的基本构建基块。 它使 Azure 资源（例如虚拟机）能够与专用链接资源进行私下通信。
+Azure Private Endpoint is the fundamental building block for Private Link in Azure.
+It enables Azure resources, like virtual machines (VMs), to communicate privately with Private Link resources.

-在本快速入门中，你将了解如何在 Azure 虚拟网络上创建 VM，这是一个具有使用 Azure 门户的专用终结点的存储帐户。 然后，可以从 VM 安全地访问存储帐户。
+In this Quickstart, you will learn how to create a VM on an Azure virtual network, a storage account with a Private Endpoint using the Azure portal.
+Then, you can securely access the storage account from the VM.

 ## <a name="sign-in-to-azure"></a>登录 Azure